 This publication is available at https://www.gov.uk/government/publications/sector-based-work-academies-employer-guide/sector-based-work-academies-employer-guide

-An introduction to sector-based work academies
+An introduction to the sector-based work academy programme

 - a guaranteed job interview or help with an employer’s recruitment process

-If you are unable to offer all 3 components, Jobcentre Plus staff may be able to work with you to overcome this, such as enabling you to join together with other employers in a consortium approach.
+If you are unable to offer all 3 components, Jobcentre Plus staff may be able to work with you to overcome this, such as enabling you to join together with other similar employers in a consortium approach.

 The government is committed to ensuring that people looking for employment have the essential skills to succeed in the workplace.
 Jobcentre Plus, colleges and other training providers want to work with employers like you to design the content of sector-specific training that meets the needs of your business and those of the labour market.